fzuleta/private-docker-registry-ssl/README.md

 3. It should say `Login Succeeded`

 # Automatic cron setup
-This will schedule every 15 days a renewal of the ssl cert. with Let's Encrypt.
+This will schedule every 15 days a renewal of the SSL cert with Let's Encrypt.
 1. `crontab -u $USER -e`
 2. `0 0 */15 * *  /path/to/registry_files/ssl_renew.sh`